 in the Sun Studio “house band”, most notably for Jerry Lee Lewis

-Steve Smith and the Meteors play the blues with passion, authority, and respect for the
+Steve Smith and the Meteors play the blues with passion, authority, and respect for the form

-rhythm section allows the music to breathe.
+the music to breathe.
 His lack of willingness to dilute the blues into “blues rock” is what’s

 cool.
 The choice of material goes from swing/jump blues to traditional 12-bar forms and

 runs the gamut in between, all the while never sounding like just another wanky

 demonstration of guitar technique.
 Steve knows the notes not to play as much as the notes

 TO play.
 That’s what makes listening to Steve Smith and the Meteors a uniquely rewarding

 Matt Baker, Action Music

 Steve Smith and Pete Del Vitto team up to make the most solid blues industry imaginable.

 ago.
 Steve’s songs remind one that future classic blues are being written today; I have no

 doubt that we’ll be hearing more from Steve.
 Steve's brilliant, imaginative, and lyrical

 improvising on guitar is nonpareil.
 Pete could put out a fire with his harmonica, or start one

 if he wanted.

 Songwriters Association of Washington

 Hi Steve-thanks for the CD.
 I wish the best & much success on your great CD.
-Nice tone
+Nice tone for

-stay in touch, let us know how you’re doing.
+touch, let us know how you’re doing.